rchain/architecture-docs/contracts/contract-design.rst

 Specifically, **the RChain execution model is derived from the syntax and semantics of rho-calculus.** The rho-calculus is a variant of the π-calculus that was introduced in 2004 to provide the first model of concurrent computation with reflection.
 “Rho” stands for reflective, higher-order.

 Though an understanding of the π-calculus isn’t necessary for the purposes of this document, those unfamiliar with the π-calculus are strongly encouraged to explore it.
 The π-calculus is the first formal system to successfully model networks where nodes may regularly join and drop from the network.
-It assumes fine-grained concurrency and process communication i.e two processes may be introduced by a third process.
+It assumes fine-grained concurrency and process communication i.e. two processes may be introduced by a third process.
 The rho-calculus extension inherits all of those features and adds reflection.

 For more information, see `The Polyadic Pi-Calculus`_ and `Higher Category Models of the Pi-Calculus`_.